 Although there’s no annual fee and members will have access to the American Express Membership Rewards benefits — which includes car rental and purchase protection — frequent travelers likely will find it lacking.

-The Barclaycard Arrival Plus World Elite Mastercard, in contrast, offers 2x the points on all purchases, 5% of your miles back upon redemption, waives the first year’s $89 annual fee, and comes with 40,000 bonus miles after spending $3,000 within 90 days.
+The Barclaycard Arrival Plus World Elite Mastercard, in contrast, offers 2x the points on all purchases, 5% of your miles back upon redemption, the first year’s $89 annual fee is not waived, and comes with 60,000 bonus miles after spending $5,000 within 90 days and paying the annual fee.
 This kind of robust package is not unusual for cards that require top-notch credit scores.

-This card doesn’t offer a sign-up bonus, but it does come with a unique ongoing spending bonus.
+This card doesn’t offer an intro bonus, but it does come with a unique ongoing spending bonus.
 For every 7,500 points you earn, you’ll receive a $100 statement credit that can be applied toward an eligible travel purchase, like airfare, hotel stays and car rentals.
 You have six billing cycles after your travel charges appear on your bill to redeem points.

 Who should get this card